 How Men and Women Love Differently

-“Male and female He created them…” (Genesis 1:27)
+“Male and female He created them…” – Genesis 1:27

-God designed us to complement—not compete with—each other.
+God designed us to complement, not compete.

-💙 What Men Desire in a Relationship
+💙 What Men Deeply Desire

 Respect & Admiration